 People have a lot of questions when we suggest waxing their body hair.
 Right from ‘how much will it hurt?’ to ‘how frequently can I get it done?’ we have seen numerous questions related to waxing.
-There is a lot of information available about waxing, and the common element is about pain.
+There is a lot of information available about waxing, and the common element is pain.
 Yes, waxing will hurt.
 But it is not unbearable (unless you are super sensitive and cannot tolerate any kind of pain).
 Some areas hurt more than the others (like your underarms or bikini line).

 To help you mentally and physically prepare yourself for the waxing session, here are a few tips from our side.